-While traveling throughout the second largest of all the Hawaiian islands, there were a lot of goals checked off my Bucket List—everything from fun activities to cool attractions to breathtaking tropical nature, tasty restaurants and traditional luaus.
-Plus, so much more unexpected treasures.
+While traveling throughout the top Hawaiian island, there were a lot of goals checked off my bucket list, plus so much more unexpected treasures.

 What to See + Do